How to Plant, Grow, and Harvest Radishes

 Radish Plant

 There are varieties suitable for both spring and winter cultivation.
 Typically, smaller radishes are milder in taste, while larger varieties tend to have a spicier flavor.
 Note that small round varieties are less heat-tolerant compared to the longer types.
-Therefore, it's advisable to plant the smaller types early in the spring before moving on to mid-size varieties.
+Therefore, it's recommended to plant the smaller types early in the spring before moving on to mid-size varieties.

 3. ‘Burpee White’: This spring variety is a small, heirloom radish with white crisp flesh and a mild flavor.